|Last weekend, Mike and I volunteered at God’s Love We Deliver.|

 “The mission of God’s Love We Deliver is to improve the health and well-being of men, women and children living with HIV/AIDS, cancer and other serious illnesses by alleviating hunger and malnutrition.”

 Michael and I spent Sunday afternoon in the God’s Love kitchen with about a dozen other volunteers, prepping pounds of beans, onions and carrots.
 I’ve volunteered before, but last weekend was the first time I volunteered in New York City.
 I couldn’t have picked a better organization either; God’s Love We Deliver’s purpose and mission is one that I believe in and is close to my heart.

 I’ve lost friends and family members to serious illnesses like cancer, AIDS, and heart disease.
 I understand the need for the sick and elderly to eat well during treatment, recovery, and hospice care.
 Food combined with love is the best medicine, and receiving that food every day brings dignity and hope to those in an otherwise dispiriting situation.

-Begun as an AIDS organization in 1985, co-founder Ganga Stone’s vision has changed thousands of lives since that first meal she prepared and delivered by bicycle.
+God’s Love We Deliver began as an AIDS organization in 1985.
+Co-founder Ganga Stone’s vision changed thousands of lives since that first meal she prepared and delivered by bicycle.
 God’s Love now cooks and delivers 4,000 meals each weekday to New Yorkers with life-altering illnesses including but not limited to cancer, heart disease, multiple sclerosis, and HIV/AIDS.
 Though the nonprofit operates with a professional staff of about 75 people, much of their work is done by local volunteers.
 Each year, approximately 7,600 people join the God’s Love kitchen staff to chop, clean, prep, organize, and package food.

 |Chef Khary Johnson runs a tight ship at God’s Love.
 The kitchen is immaculate!